-Progress is rarely a straight line.
-Often it is a curve with tons of ups and downs, dips and plateaus.
+Progress is never a straight line.
+It is an uneven line with tons of ups and downs, dips, and plateaus.
 The journey often begins with an act of beginner’s luck - an initial burst of success.

-When you are plateaued, usually one of two things happen: 1) you are making progress but it is not yet visible because you are building your foundation, putting together initial hours to get to a position of excellence.
+When you are plateaued, usually one of two things happen: 1) you are making progress but it is not yet visible.
+You are building your foundation.
+Putting together initial hours to get to a position of excellence.
 Your condition is that of Chinese bamboo which takes many weeks to lay its root underground and then in a few weeks grows 25 feet tall.
 2) you are practicing all wrong.

-In his classic book Mastery: The Keys to Success and Long-Term Fulfillment George Leonard explains this path to mastery in great details and keys to it.
+In his classic book Mastery: The Keys to Success and Long-Term Fulfillment George Leonard explains this path to mastery in great detail and the keys to it.
 Leonard advises us to love the plateau.

 “But genius, no matter how bright, will come to naught or swiftly burn out if you don’t choose the master’s journey.
 This journey will take you along a path that is both arduous and exhilarating.
 It will bring you unexpected heartaches and unexpected rewards, and you will never reach a final destination.
 (It would be a paltry skill indeed that could be finally, completely mastered.)
 You’ll probably end up learning as much about yourself as about the skill you’re pursuing.
 And although you’ll often be surprised at what and how you learn, your progress towards mastery will almost always take on a characteristic rhythm that looks something like this: